 The following steps will tell you how to use the jack and change a tire.

 Removing the Spare Tire and Tools

 The equipment you'll need is in the trunk.
-Pull the carpeted mat up from the floor of the trunk.

-Turn the center nut on the compact spare cover to the left to remove it.
-Then lift and remove the cover.
+Turn the center retainer nut on the compact spare cover to the left to remove it.